Staying positive during scary, uncertain times

 New Programs… we can do more than just retreats!

 These past few months have been challenging for everyone, and we hope that you are all safe and healthy.
 We feel extremely fortunate to be able to offer some NEW PROGRAMS for families affected by childhood cancer and child loss.
 This year, instead of retreats, we’ll be hosting individual families in our guest suite at the Rett’s Roost Heart-quarters in Ogunquit.
 Our first family comes on July 3rd!
-We’re still offering our Virtual Resources for grief and anxiety, and we’ve sent out 20 amazing Quarantine Care Packages.
+We’re still offering our Virtual Resources for grief and anxiety, and we’ve sent out 20 amazing Quarantine Care Packages (now sold out).
 Our two big announcements though, are the roll out of our brand new Family Grant Program and the change to a Virtual Superhero 5K this year.

 Times are tough.
 If you know a family with a child going through cancer treatment or a family deep in grief during this time of COVID-19, please let them know of our new Family Grant program.
 Read more about the eligibility requirements and apply here: https://rettsroost.org/family-stories/family-grants/